CLA1001 : Beginners' Latin in Action 1

 Assessment Rationale And Relationship

-The weekly tests ensure students’ constant review of the material covered in the module, and allow the instructor to detect difficulties early on in the semester and provide students with constant feedback on their progress.
+The tests ensure students’ constant review of the material covered in the module, and allow the teacher to detect difficulties early on in the semester and provide students with constant feedback on their progress.

 Submitted work tests intended knowledge and skills outcomes, develops key skills in research, reading and writing.